MuntashirAkon/AppManager/CONTACT.md

-Welcome to the AppManager community
+Welcome to the App Manager community

 Accept and offer criticism constructively.
 Let anyone have the privacy they desire.
 Settle differences within these boundaries.